wsgan001/mcs-ds-notes/cs412/Readme.md

 *shared multi-level mining*: Instead we can have multiple, *reduced* levels of support and computer on one level with one threshold and with a smaller one in another.

-Note when we *generate* candidates for lower level we use the suppor for that level
+Note when we *generate* candidates for lower level we use the support for that level

 ## Redundancy Filtering